 Know Your Rights

-Presented by: Wisconsin Justice Initiative, ACLU Smart Justice Wisconsin, Legal Action of Wisconsin, and Legal Aid Society of Milwaukee.
+Presented by: Wisconsin Justice Initiative, ACLU Smart Justice Wisconsin, Legal Action of Wisconsin, and Legal Aid Society of Milwaukee, Funded by a grant from Wisconsin Law Foundation and Greater Milwaukee Foundation.
 (Disclaimer) This information is not intended as legal advice.
 Laws can change.

 KNOW YOUR RIGHTS IN CASE...